b01/docker-images/making-taylored-images.md

-FROM: centos

-# Making A Docker Image Taylored to an Application
+# Making A Docker Image Tailored to an Application

-There are a ton of Docker images out there on the self and may be a great fit for some applications.
+There are a ton of Docker images out there on the self that may be a great fit for some applications.

-However, applications are unique and there are often images do not have enough to meet its requirements, or a lot more than what is needed.
+However, applications are unique and often require you to install dependencies to existing images in order to get your application to work.
+Other times that may have too much and could use some trimming.

-You only need to make a tailored image when you cannot find an image that meets all the requirements for your application or situation.
+Making your own Docker image allows you to tailor the image so that its just right for your application.
+However, it should be noted tht you only need to make a tailored image when you cannot find an existing image that meets all the requirements for your application or situation.

 ## Gather Application Requirements
 You should first evaluate the application and think about how it interacts with its environment.